 5. Remote Work Friendliness

-VoIP allows seamless transitions to remote work setups.
+VoIP allows seamless transitions to remote work setups as part of a broader modern workplace solutions strategy.
 Employees take their extensions home, ensuring uninterrupted customer communication.

 Potential Challenges and How to Overcome Them